mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Configuration for the context-menu.

 The individual functions can be activated by clicking on the button.
-All active functions are highlighted in green.
+All active functions are highlighted in orange.
 In addition next to each layer in the Layertree a symbol of the context menu appears.
 By clicking on the menu a window pops up and the individual features can be used.
 The menu can be closed by clicking on the x-button.

 .. figure:: ../../../figures/layertree/layertree_menu_map.png
            :scale: 80